AlgyJr/ios_guides/Building-Data-driven-Apps-with-Parse.md

 [Parse User Login documentation](https://parse.com/docs/ios/guide#users-logging-in).

-### Persisting user session via `PFUser.currentUser()`
+### Persisting user session via `PFUser.current()`

-Once a user successfully logs into your application, Parse caches the logged in user object for convenient access throughout your application. `PFUser.currentUser()` can be used to get the current user.
+Once a user successfully logs into your application, Parse caches the logged in user object for convenient access throughout your application. `PFUser.current()` can be used to get the current user.
 You can use this functionality in `AppDelegate` to check if there is a current user in Parse cache or not.
 If there is a cached user already present then you can directly load the Home view controller (without asking the user to login again).

 ```swift
     func application(_ application: UIApplication, didFinishLaunchingWithOptions launchOptions: [UIApplicationLaunchOptionsKey: Any]?) -> Bool {